KuskIV/ml_exam_notes/Talking_paper/Jeppe/_3 Graph data community detection.md

 Next i will explain the Newman Girvan algorithm which is a hard clustering method.
 The Newman Girvan algorithm is a method for detecting communities in a graph.
 The Idea behind the algorithm is in essence very simple and be described in simple steps.
-I is important to understand betweeness centrality, this is a measure of how often a node is connected to another node, and is central part of the algorithm.
+I is important to understand edge betweeness, this is a measure of how many shortest paths travel trough the edge.
-1. For every node in the graph we calculate the betweeness centrality.
+1. For every node in the graph we calculate the edge betweeness.
-2. Then we remove the edge with the highest betweeness centrality.
+2. Then we remove the edge with the highest edge betweeness.
-3. Then we calculate the betweeness centrality for every remaining edge.
+3. Then we calculate the edge betweeness for every remaining edge.
 4. We then repeat until the graph is empty.

 We now a hierarchy of the different communities in the graph.